By the Waters of the Minnetonka

-"By the Waters of the Minnetonka" is an American song written by James Mulloy Cavanass and Thurlow Lieurance.
+"By the Waters of the Minnetonka" is an American song written in 1915 by James Mulloy Cavanass and Thurlow Lieurance.
+Many recordings have been made of it over the years and the most popular version was that by Alice Nielsen in 1915.

 Slim Whitman version

 Slim Whitman recorded this song for Imperial.
 It was released as a single (with "An Amateur in Love" on the flip side) in 1952.

 Track listing

 The Marty Gold Orchestra & Chorus version

 A version by The Marty Gold Orchestra & Chorus was included on their 1959 album By the Waters of the Minnetonka (Kapp KL 1125).